 If claiming the ETTI, enter the total eligible amount for donations and price discounts in line on page 10 of the CT8 return.
 The amount of ETTI claim should be entered in line and will be 15% of the amount in line for corporations operating only in Ontario (100% allocation to Ontario).
 For multi-jurisdictional corporations (less than 100% allocation to Ontario) the amount in line must be grossed up by dividing it by the corporation's Ontario allocation factor.
 The 15% incentive is then taken on the grossed up figure and entered in line .

 For additional information on the ETTI, refer to Tax Legislation Bulletin, Number 01-07, dated June 2001.

 New investments in qualifying assets used to generate electricity from alternative or renewable sources of energy and new investments in qualifying electrical energy-efficient equipment, acquired after November 25, 2002 and before January 1, 2008, would be eligible for a 100% write-off in the year of acquisition.
-The Minister of Energy or their delegate may determine which property qualifies for the fast write-off.
+The Minister of Energy or the Minister's delegate may determine which property qualifies for the fast write-off

 Complete these schedules whenever losses are incurred or losses are carried forward.
-Ontario parallels the federal measure that extends the loss carry-forward period for non-capital losses from 7 to 10 years for losses arising in taxation years that end after March 22, 2004.
+The 2004 Ontario Budget proposed to parallel the federal measure that extends the loss carry-forward period for non-capital losses from 7 to 10 years.

 Note: Commencing with the 2001 CT8 tax return capital losses are now shown at 100% of losses (before applying the inclusion rate).